tallforasmurf/CoBro/README.md

 ------------------

-On shutdown, Cobro stores the current window geometry, and for each comic it name, URL, update days, day last read, and last hash value.
+On shutdown, Cobro stores the current window geometry, and for each comic its name, URL, update days, day last read, and last hash value.
 These data go into the app settings.
 The location of settings depends on the OS: